Will your Costa Rica home improvements pay off?

 Do the home improvements you would like to make to your home make sense?

 You bought your house in Costa Rica 10 years ago, time for a change.
 Living in the same house, day after day, can get boring, especially if you are retired and spend full time in it.
 I know you’re busy with your hobbies and smelling the roses, but time flies and before you know it, your house is outdated.

 One day you will want to sell your house and you might need to know about the value of a house that has not seen any home improvements or upgrades in over 10 years.

-You think it’s time to remodel the kitchen a bit?
-Like just doing a new counter top that will cost probably $1,200 and will make your kitchen look so much better?
+Do you think it’s time to remodel the kitchen a bit?
+Like just doing a new countertop that will cost probably $1,200 and will make your kitchen look so much better?
 Sounds like a great home improvement.
 Go for it.

 You’re tired of your master bathroom and that Jacuzzi tub you never used and it takes up a lot of space?
 THAT is quite a large renovation and you might not recover that money when you sell your house.
 Would you like to take a shower with your spouse at the same time?
 Maybe a couple of those rain showers, where the water is coming out of the ceiling?
 That’s an easy one and will probably cost very little.